StinePS/ezone_form/README.md

 # ezone_form

-Assignment for KEA MMD 3rd Semester: Build a form for the client EZone with focus on getting a prototype ready for a pitch.
+Assignment for KEA MMD 3rd semester: Build a form for the client EZone with focus on getting a prototype ready for a pitch.

 Get as much as possible working and fake the rest!